 If you ride your bicycle into downtown Tuscaloosa and you need a place to park it, look for the funky new bike rack at the intersection of 4th Street and 23rd Avenue.

 City of Tuscaloosa officials asked Professor Wedderspoon if his sculpture students would design and build bike racks to go all over Tuscaloosa – and his students have accepted the challenge.
 The design in each location around town will be different.
-The next racks will be placed at Government Plaza and will be designed by Brandt Deeds.
+The next racks will be placed at Alberta Park and will be designed by Brandt Deeds.
 Deeds hopes to have them completed early in the spring of 2017.

 Images courtesy of Craig Wedderspoon.